Victimisation

-It is against the law for anyone to discriminate against you because you have made (or plan to make) a discrimination complaint or because you have provided information or evidence about a complaint under the Anti-Discrimination Act 1977 (NSW).
-This is called victimisation.
+Victimisation is when a person experiences some sort of harm (or detriment) because they have made (or plan to make) a discrimination complaint or because they have provided information or evidence about a complaint under the Anti-Discrimination Act 1977 (NSW).

 If you feel you have been victimised, you can contact us to make a complaint.